Merimetso-Code/Crib-Sheets/README.md

 ## Contact Details

-For further information and questions please contact Dr Andrew Blyth, PhD. <ablyth@merimetso.net>
+For further information and questions please contact Dr Andrew Blyth, PhD. <ablyth@merimetso.net>.
+For information on the Merimetso Check Team Member course can be located at [Merimetso Web Site.](https://www.merimetso.net/courses)